 The Lunda could easily take over the clans already in the area because they had a good army with guns which had been imported from the west; their neighbours had no guns.
 Mwata Kazembe’s way of dealing with conquered people was to allow them to continue their normal way of life as long as tribute was paid.

-Because this Lunda kingdom was more isolated than the Undi, they did not have direct links with the coastal trade and the Portuguese or Swahilis.
+Because this Lunda kingdom was more isolated than the Undi, they did not have direct links with the coastal trade and the Portuguese or Swahili slave traders.
 They used intermediary traders to transport their goods.
-Trade to the west went via Mwata Yamvo and trade to the east was transported the Bisa people.
+Trade to the west went via Mwata Yamvo and trade to the east was transported by the Bisa people.